lpcvai/23LPCVC_Segmentation_Track-Sample_Solution/README.md

 - Input/output resolution: 512\*512
 - Model Output: `14 * 512 * 512` for `Channel * Height * Width`.
 Each channel
   corresponds to the predicted probability for one category.

+## Submission
+- Each team should submit only one file, `solution.pyz`: the zipped package of solution/. [`zipapp`](https://docs.python.org/3/library/zipapp.html) should be used to compress the package.

 ### Metrics